ermwhatesigma/DeepSearch/README.md

 **Windows**

-You can dowload the zip file or else you can do.
+You can dowload the zip file or else you can use.

 git clone https://github.com/ermwhatesigma/DeepSearch

 cd filelocation\Deepsearch

-pip install -r requirements
+pip install -r requirements.txt python main.py
+or

-python main.py
+python3 main.py